 Timeline.
-Applicants should submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines" here).
+Submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines" here).

-Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 12.
+Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 11.
 On receipt of an award, the recipient may revise the timeline, based on training and technical assistance that OJJDP will provide.
-The application should specify the project period being requested, up to the 60-month maximum.
+Applications should specify the project period being requested, up to the 60-month maximum.

-- c.
+c.
 Capabilities and Competencies.
-This section should describe the experience and capability of the applicant organization and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
+Describe the experience and capability of the applicant organization and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
 Applicants should highlight their experience/capability/capacity to manage the proposed project and any related subawards, including details on their system for fiscal accountability.
 Management and staffing patterns should be clearly connected to the project design described in the previous section.
 Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
 Applicants should include a copy of an organizational chart showing how the organization operates, including who manages the finances; how the organization manages subawards, if there are any; and the management of the project proposed for funding.
-Applicants should detail any existing partnerships with the Alaska Native corporations, and detail how they will be involved in the proposed project. - d.
-Plan for Collecting the Data Required for This Solicitation's Performance Measures.
-OJP will require each successful applicant to submit regular performance data that demonstrate the results of the work carried out under the award.
-The performance data directly relate to the goals, objectives, and deliverables identified under "Goals, Objectives, and Deliverables."
+Where applicable, applicants should detail any existing partnerships with federally recognized tribes, and detail how they will be involved in the proposed project.